-’s bold goal of 2,500 yards rushing this season, one of the strongest points in the debate that it could be an outside possibility is that he has one of the league's better offensive lines in front of him.
+As the NFL world continues to buzz about Adrian Peterson's bold goal of 2,500 yards rushing this season, one of the strongest points in the debate that it could be an outside possibility is that he has one of the league's better offensive lines in front of him.

 That wasn't always the case.
 As recently as two years ago, it was viewed as a partial liability.
 Left tackle Bryant McKinnie had been sent packing and center John Sullivan was coming off an injury-plagued season.
 The Vikings were patching an offensive line together and making the best of a bad situation.

 Two years later, the Vikings are looking at the O-line from a completely different perspective.
 Matt Kalil is set to be an anchor on the left side for the next decade and right tackle Phil Loadholt signed a four-year, $25 million extension in March, just days before he was scheduled to become a free agent.

 As the days ticked down to the opening of free agency, Loadholt wasn't sure if a deal was going to get done.
 He was confident that he earned a second contract with the Vikings, but, given the priority teams place on offensive tackles, he knew there would be other options.
 From his perspective, it was simply a matter of playing the waiting game.

 "By the end of the year, I felt I had done everything I could do," Loadholt said.
 "I wasn't really too concerned.
 I was excited about the whole process.
 I was excited about getting the deal done.
 I wanted to stay here and it all worked out in the end."